-- 1. All subcontractors used by each program must be included, if it is not known who the subcontractor will be, an estimated amount and whatever budget detail is anticipated should be provided.
+1. All subcontractors used by each program must be included, if it is not known who the subcontractor will be, an estimated amount and whatever budget detail is anticipated should be provided.
 (Submit the actual detail when it is available).
 A separate subcontractor schedule must be completed for each program included in the contract.
-For example: The contract is providing both a Needle Exchange program and an AIDS Prevention Education Program and Subcontractor "A" is providing services to both program there must be a separate budget for Subcontractor "A" for each. - 2.
-Detail of Each Subcontractor:
+For example: The contract is providing both a Needle Exchange program and an AIDS Prevention Education Program and Subcontractor "A" is providing services to both program there must be a separate budget for Subcontractor "A" for each.

-a. e a category bel Budget Basis ocontract using the e basis by which it is paid: C. Hourly Rate. b.
-Choose e whether the su ubcontractor is a minority or wor nan owned business: C. MBE ☐ WBE ■ Neither d. referer ponding progra m of the contract orimary contract budget .
-Detail must be provided for Note: If space allowed is not sufficient for large or complex subcontract budgets, the primary Budget Summary format may be copied and used instead.
+Progra contract is providing both a Needle Exchange program and an AIDS Prevention Education Program and Subcontractor "A" is providing services to both program there must be a separate budget for Subcontractor "A" for each.
+2. Detail of Each Subcontractor: a.
+Choose a category below for each subcontract using the basis by which it is paid: A. Budget Basis B. Fee for Service C. Hourly Rate. b.
+Choose whether the subcontractor is a minority or woman owned a business: C. ☐ MBE ☐ WBE ☐ Neither d.
+Provide the detail for each subcontract just as for the primary contract budget referencing the corresponding program of the contract.
+Detail must be provided for each subcontractor listed in the Summary.
+Note: If space allowed is not sufficient for large or complex subcontract budgets, the primary Budget Summary format may be copied and used instead.